Ping-Technology-Labs-LTD/scrapemequickly/README.md

 }
 ```

-### FAQ's
+## FAQ's

-- What is a **Team ID**?
+- **What is a Team ID?**
   A Team ID is the ID we have generated for your team [here](https://scrapemequickly.com/team).

-- What is a **Scraping Run**?
+- **What is a Scraping Run?**
   A scraping run is a 'time trial' of your scraping, started at time of creation and ended when the answer has been submitted.
 A Team ID is required to start a new scraping run.

-- What is a **Scraping Run ID**?
+- **What is a Scraping Run ID?**
   A scraping run ID is the ID that we have generated for a scraping run [here](https://scrapemequickly.com/start).

-- Why can I not submit another answer for my current scraping run?
+- **Why can I not submit another answer for my current scraping run?**
   Only one answer submission can be made per scraping run, you must [create a new one](https://scrapemequickly.com/start) to try again.

-- How come I have sumbitted the correct answer but it was rejected?
+- **How come I have submitted the correct answer but it was rejected?**
   Please ensure your results are sent in the [requested format](#example-submission).
 If you are still unsure, visit us at the event.

-- I am being rate-limited, what do I do?
+- **I am being rate-limited, what do I do?**
   Use the list of proxies provided to help with this.

-- What languages can I use?
+- **What languages can I use?**
   Any programming language can be used as long as the answers are submitted to the [API endpoint](#submit-your-answers) correctly.

-- Can I have a job?
+- **Can I have a job?**
   We are currently hiring!
 Visit https://careers.pingproxies.com/jobs for more info.

+- **Want to try web-scraping in your spare time?**
+  Fill out [our form](https://event.activation.free-proxies.pingproxies.com) to get $50 free Ping Proxies credit to continue your web scraping journey after the hackathon!